f0uriest/GASTOp/docs/future_work.rst

 ===========

 One of the main work that remains is fixing how classes are set up in the program.
-Currently, the methods that updates the population (Mutator, Crossover, and Selector) are base classes that contain multiple methods within each.
+Currently, the methods that update the population (Mutator, Crossover, and Selector) are base classes that contain multiple methods within each.
 Users can specify which method within these classes they want to use for a specific action such as for updating edges, nodes, or properties, for a specific run